Truecaller Surpasses 400 Million Active Users

-Truecaller , the leading global platform for verifying contacts and blocking unwanted communication is proud to announce the very significant milestone of 400 million users monthly.
+(MENAFN- AETOSWire) (BUSINESS WIRE )--Truecaller, the leading global platform for verifying contacts and blocking unwanted communication, is proud to announce the very significant milestone of 400 million users monthly.
 Truecaller continues to grow rapidly in many different geographic markets and has since 31 March this year grown with 10.1 million users.

 Truecaller reported an average of 383.4 million active users per month during the first quarter of 2024 and at the end of the quarter, the number of monthly active users was 389.9 million.